Theory of post-jamming rigidity in feedback-regulated cellular packings

 \runin{Bud depletion} To follow the free-bud reservoir above jamming, we label the buds that are unconstrained at $\phi_J$.
 For each such bud $\alpha$, let $a_\alpha^\ast$ be the added bud area required for mechanical completion.
 We define

 where $S(a)$ is the survival function of these completion thresholds.
 In the interval before new divisions matter, the surviving unconstrained-bud fraction is

-In Figure~\ref{fig:structure}(\textbf{B}) this depletion is observed directly.
+Using the Kaplan--Meier construction, we estimate the survival function from numerical data at varying feedback strength and compaction; see Fig.~\ref{fig:structure}(\textbf{B}).
 For populations with no feedback or very weak feedback, growth occurs in both the compressed and free sectors, and free buds become constrained over a broad range of compactions.
-That trend quickly reverses as stress feedback on bud growth becomes stronger.
-In these cases we observe a sharper drop in the population of unconstrained buds, and the drop occurs at lower densities than before.
+That changes as stress feedback on bud growth becomes stronger.
+In these cases we observe a sharper drop in the population of unconstrained buds, and the full bud mechanical completion occurs at lower densities than for weak feedback.